mrac/decoupled-styling-css-in-js/README.md

 1. UI component is decoupled from its styling.
 Styling is injected into the component via its API.
 2. UI component has its default, minimal styling, in case no styling is injected.
-3. Default styling may be overwritten by custom styling.
+3. Default styling may be overwritten by custom styling via styling-API.
+4. Default styling absent from the styling-API, can be also overwritten (although "unsafely", with regards to [SemVer](https://semver.org/)).
-4. Styling can be set for the UI-component and its children (and grand-children etc.)
+5. Styling can be set for the UI-component and its children (and grand-children etc.)
-5. It's possible to customise the styling for the whole application in one run (styling theme).
+6. It's possible to customise the styling for the whole application in one run (styling theme).

-Additional requirements:
+Additional requirements (no steps backwards):

-1. UI componests styles are isolated (no name-conflicts, no chance to break)
+1. UI components styles are isolated (no name-conflicts, no chance to break)
 2. No implicit dependencies to styles

-Nice to have:

-1. Styling API is defined (like: root styling, children styling, position, look, layout etc.)

 ### Setup